 Focus on knowledge and skills for geometry and measurement concepts for grades K-8.
 Covers geometric properties, transformation of shapes, coordinate geometry and measurement.
 Emphasis on State Academic Math and Common Core Standards.
 Includes practical application of teaching strategies for elementary students as well as teachers of mathematics.
 Prerequisites: EPD250.
-Course Notes: EPD251 requires an approved school-based practicum.
+Course Notes: EPD251 requires an approved field experience.